-- Many of the The Tasmanian Devil's appearances have him escaping from confinement in the beginning of the cartoon.
+- Also in Looney Tunes, many of the Tasmanian Devil's appearances have him escaping from confinement in the beginning of the cartoon.

 - In "The Little Runaway", a baby seal escapes from the circus and hides with Jerry, while Tom tries to catch him for the reward.